SithumRaigamage/Machine-Learning-Clustering-and-NN/README.md

-Partitioning clustering for wine data and Nueral networks for presicting the future exchange rates
+Partitioning clustering for wine data and Nueral networks for predicting the future exchange rates